dmaivel/sharedgl/README.md

 > [!WARNING]\
 > If you use the included driver, test signing must be on.
 Enable it by running the following command in an elevated command prompt: `bcdedit.exe -set testsigning on` and restart.

+> [!NOTE]\
+> If you are looking for multiclient support but do not wish to install the patched driver, take a look into the networking feature which requires no drivers.

 2. Included driver (multiclient support)
     1. Use the release (>= `0.4.0`) **(Windows 10 only)**